snarkify/zkevm-circuits/README.md

 [`bus-mapping`](https://github.com/scroll-tech/zkevm-circuits/tree/develop/bus-mapping)

-- a crate designed to parse EVM execution traces and manipulate all of the data they provide in order to obtain structured witness inputs for the EVM Proof and the State Proof.
+- a crate designed to parse EVM execution traces and manipulate all of the data they provide in order to obtain structured witness inputs for circuits.

 [`circuit-benchmarks`](https://github.com/scroll-tech/zkevm-circuits/tree/develop/circuit-benchmarks)

-- Measures performance of each circuit based on proving and verifying time and execution trace parsing and generation for each subcircuit
+- (Deprecated) Measures performance of each circuit based on proving and verifying time and execution trace parsing and generation for each subcircuit

 [`eth-types`](https://github.com/scroll-tech/zkevm-circuits/tree/develop/eth-types)

-- Different types helpful for various components of the zkevm, such as execution trace parsing or circuits
+- Different types helpful for various components of the EVM

 [`external-tracer`](https://github.com/scroll-tech/zkevm-circuits/tree/develop/external-tracer)

-- Generates traces by connecting to an external tracer
+- Generates traces by connecting to an locally linked Geth EVM tracer

 [`gadgets`](https://github.com/scroll-tech/zkevm-circuits/tree/develop/gadgets)